David perell how to write on Career Hackers

 You can write in two ways: Printer method & Pixel method

-How does a printer prints a photo?
+How does a printer print a photo?
 Line by line, sequence by sequence.
-Similarly, you can write line by line, write and rewrite every line until it’s perfect.
-Nail the first sentence then move onto the second, make it perfect before moving onto the third.
+Similarly, you can write line by line, and write and rewrite every line until it’s perfect.
+Nail the first sentence then move on to the second, and make it perfect before moving on to the third.

 OR